A Message From Our Clinic Director

 - Social distancing will be in effect at all times while in the clinic.
 Signage and floor decals will help direct you to maintain your social distance from others.
 To help assist you at reception, the entire reception desk has a plexiglass barrier installed for easy and safe communication.

-- Patients are not required to wear a mask at the clinic, but feel free to bring and wear a mask if you so choose.
+- Patients are not required to wear a mask at the clinic, but we encourage you to bring and wear a mask while at the clinic.
 When social distancing is not possible, your healthcare provider will be wearing a mask.
-Masks will also be worn during your treatment appointment when a 2 metre distance cannot be achieved.

 - Hand sanitizer dispensers will be available throughout the clinic – at reception, in the waiting room, and in all treatment rooms.
 Hand sanitization is encouraged as you enter the clinic, as you enter your treatment room, and as you leave your treatment room and the clinic.